bigfix/developer.bigfix.com/site/pages/relevance/guide/client/network.md

 A: vmnet8, 192.168.181.1
 {% endqna %}

-We can also get the cidr strings of our connected networks:
+You can also get the cidr strings of your connected networks:

 {% qna %}
 Q: (name of adapter of it, cidr string of it) of ipv4 interfaces of adapters whose (up of it = true) of network